Close Menu

 The Government has appointed Dr Gary Johns as the new Commissioner of the Australian Charities and Not-for-profits Commission.
 Dr Johns replaces Susan Pascoe AM.
 The appointment is controversial, considering that Dr Johns has previously voiced his support for the Abbott government’s proposal to abolish the Charities Act based on a view that, contrary to the High Court’s decision in Aid/Watch, advocacy should not be a charitable purpose.

 The appointment comes at an important time for the independent regulator as it embarks on a five-year review of the ACNC’s legislation.
-Public submissions to the review are due on 28 February 2018 and a list of questions to guide submissions can be accessed here.
+Public submissions to the review are due on 28 February 2018.

 Deductible Gift Recipient Reform